numba/numba/docs/source/reference/pysupported.rst

     append_three(l)
     # l now contains 1, 2, 3

-An important advantage over the previous behaviour of the reflected list, is that nested lists can now be used as arguments for Numba compiled functions:
+An important advantage over the previous behaviour of the reflected list is that nested lists can now be used as arguments for Numba compiled functions:

 .. code-block:: python